 Covered Project.
 The post-conversion property with assistance converted from one form of rental assistance to another under the Demonstration.

 Current Funding.
 Applicable to public housing conversions, the combination of Federal subsidy and tenant rents for which a project is eligible under the public housing program in the fiscal year of conversion.
-(See Sections 1.6(B)(5), 1.7(A)(5), and Attachment 1C for further details on current funding.)
+(See Sections 1.6.B.5 and 1.7.A.5, and Attachment 1C for further details on current funding.)

 Date of Full Availability (DOFA).
 Per 24 CFR § 905.108, the last day of the month in which substantially all (95 percent or more) of the units in a public housing project are available for occupancy.